yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Added a field `global.components.bootstrap` to enable or disable bootstrapping.
 - Added `extraEnvs` to support setting environment variables for jobs.
 ##### Changed
-- Bootstrapping Job do not fail if there is existing ORG found in dashboard storage.
+- Bootstrapping Job does not fail if there is existing ORG found in dashboard storage.
 If the database has been bootstrapped already, the job will proceed with creating secret with Operator and Developer Portal.
 - Renamed environment variable names to be consistent with `envconfig` naming convention.
 The list of supported environment variables are documented at [tyk-k8s-bootstrap](https://github.com/TykTechnologies/tyk-k8s-bootstrap).
 - Remove .cluster.local from service URL to allow for named cluster support.
 ##### Removed
-- Removed annotation `[sidecar.istio.io/inject:](http://sidecar.istio.io/inject:) “false”` from postInstall and preDelete job.
-If Tyk is deployed inside Istio service mesh, you can configure the required annotation for all jobs using values.yaml file.
+- Removed annotation `[sidecar.istio.io/inject:](http://sidecar.istio.io/inject:) “false”` from *postInstall* and *preDelete* jobs.
+If Tyk is deployed inside *Istio service mesh*, you can configure the required annotation for all jobs using values.yaml file.
-- Removed unused fields from tyk-bootstrap chart values.yaml: `global.servicePorts`, `global.components`, `global.tls.gateway`.
+- Removed unused fields from tyk-bootstrap chart values.yaml: `global.servicePorts` and `global.components`, `global.tls.gateway`.

 ## tyk-dashboard-1.0.0
 #### Changelog